Dona34/cinematips_digitaltraces/heroku/README.md

 # cinematips
-# heroku has not been used
+# heroku has not been used, but the app is cool !

 Data source class project working with api's and streamlit for digital traces